gerardnico/git-x/docs/commands/git-feature-delete.md

 Delete a feature branch locally and remotely.

 This command will check that all commits are in the default branch.
+You can bypass this check with the `--force` flag.

 ## SYNOPSIS